 Stay Calm and Don’t Cave to Their Demands

 It may seem easier to throw on a Disney movie or let them snack on something sweet to get them to calm down.
 However, it’s critical that you stay strong, remain calm, and don’t cave to their defiant behavior.
-The short-term benefits of silencing their blood-curdling scream will bring you relief, but it will only worsen it the next time it happens.
+The short-term benefits of silencing their blood-curdling screams will bring you relief, but it will only worsen it the next time it happens.
 You also want to do your best to control your anger and have a calm voice.
 Raising your voice and demonstrating your frustrations can be like throwing gasoline on a fire.